-The DOE 1705 loan guarantee program provides a modest but important lift to US clean energy investment and growth - both strengthening job creation and supporting the strength of US clean energy industries.
-But our main trading competitors, including China and Germany are outinvesting us.
+The DOE 1705 loan guarantee program provides a significant lift to US clean energy investment and growth - both strengthening job creation and supporting the strength of US clean energy industries.
+But our main trading competitors, including China and Germany are out-investing us.
 Given the strategic, security and employment importance of US clean energy industries, weakening federal support for the US wind and PV and other clean energy industries undermines US competitiveness and security.
 If the US military is forced to import the technology it needs to achieve its mission of shifting to clean energy it will weaken US security.
 For financial, security, employment and competitiveness reasons - the DOE should use the 85% of its funds unused and still available at the Treasury to backstop additional US clean energy companies and projects.

-Given the clear success of its loan guarantee program to date based on rational measures of financial performance and on other measures including security, employment and US competitiveness, the largest risk is that DOE slows its loan guarantee program.
-Failing to make substantial additional loan guarantees to expand US strength in renewable and clean energy, strengthen US jobs, competiveness and security would be an irrational failure.
+Given the clear success of its loan guarantee program to date based on rational measures of financial performance and on other measures including security, employment and US competitiveness, the DOE should not risk halting the loan guarantee program.
+In fact, failing to make substantial additional loan guarantees to expand US strength in renewable and clean energy, strengthen US jobs, competiveness and security would be self-defeating.